MrJia1997/FTP-client/README.md

 # FTP-client
 - FTP client using Qt.
-- May have some problem when using Qt creator (mainly about UI).
+- May have some problem when using Qt Creator (mainly about UI).
+- Course experiment.